Chaowu88/etfba/README.rst

   conda install -c conda-forge glpk

-For larger models, such as genome scale models, it is highly recommended to use the commercial optimizer `Gurobi <https://www.gurobi.com/>`__ and install the Python support:
+For larger and more complex models, such as genome-scale models with thermodynamic constraints, it is highly recommended to use the commercial optimizer `Gurobi <https://www.gurobi.com/>`__ with its Python interface installed:

 .. code-block:: python